Bulgaria - Country Commercial Guide

 Some excellent resources for companies regarding intellectual property include the following:

-The U.S. Department of Commerce has positioned IP attachés in key markets around the world.
-You can get contact information below for the IP attaché who covers Bulgaria:
+The U.S. Department of Commerce has assigned IP attachés in key markets around the world.

 The IP Attaché Contact for Bulgaria